AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

 >
 >* A project might become inaccessible if many users attempt to access a given link at the same time.
 By default, more than 190 people can access a single link every 5 minutes.
 If your organization reaches this limit, wait 5 minutes and then try accessing the link again.
 >
->* For both [!DNL Healthcare Shield] and [!DNL Privacy & Security Shield] licenses, the [!UICONTROL Share with anyone] feature requires Experience Cloud authentication.
-For [!DNL Healthcare Shield] customers, a "HIPAA compliance" warning appears, but you can still use this feature after authenticating to Experience Cloud.
+>* For both [!DNL Healthcare Shield] and [!DNL Privacy & Security Shield] licenses, the [!UICONTROL Share with anyone] feature requires CX Enterprise authentication.
+For [!DNL Healthcare Shield] customers, a "HIPAA compliance" warning appears, but you can still use this feature after authenticating to CX Enterprise.

 >[!BEGINSHADEBOX]